 Psychotherapy as a supplement to your self-healing

-In many cases, of course, it takes more than these five measures to lift the mood permanently and significantly.
-For this purpose, the psychotherapy is available.
+In many cases, of course, it takes more than these five measures to more significantly lift the mood and longer term.
+For this purpose, psychotherapy is available.
 With the help of a trained eye you can discover the gaps that you can fill to lead a better life.
 We like to make it our mission to help you enjoy being yourself.